-- Polycystic Ovary Syndrome, which causes eggs in the ovaries to develop into cysts.
+- Polycystic Ovary Syndrome – this causes eggs in the ovaries to develop into cysts.
 If they remain untreated they can build up and enlarge, causing a variety of problems ranging from acne and excess hair growth, to diabetes, infertility, heart disease and cancer.

 - Ectopic pregnancy – when the pregnancy develops outside the womb, for example in the fallopian tube or the cervix.
 If it goes unnoticed surgery may be required, which can cause infertility.

 - Anovulation – when the egg doesn’t develop and get released properly.
 There are many reasons for this.
 Premature ovarian failure (also called premature menopause) is one example.
 One in 1000 15-29 year-olds and one in 100 30-39 year-olds suffer from premature ovarian failure.

 - Hormonal conditions – For example hormonal or masculinisation disorders.